aarda55/Ethnicity-predictor/README.md

 # Ethnicity-predictor

-This is a keras sequential model, that can differentiaate between 5 different ethicities.
+This is a keras sequential model, that can differentiate between 5 different ethicities.